 BERMUDA 5 days

-Bermuda, with its capital Hamilton, is a small island in the North Atlantic Ocean famous for pink-sand beaches like Elbow Beach and Horseshoe Bay.
-It combines British and American cultures.
-English is the main language, and some people also speak Portuguese.
-The economy mainly depends on tourism and international finance.
+Bermuda, with the capital Hamilton, is a small North Atlantic island famous for pink-sand beaches like Elbow Beach and Horseshoe Bay.
+English is the main language; some speak Portuguese.
+The economy depends on tourism and international finance.
+The subtropical island faces severe storms but is partly shielded by a coral reef, reducing damage.
+Bermuda sees a damaging tropical cyclone about every six to seven years, mostly from early September to late October.

-• The other two (2) ports are Hamilton Port located centrally on Hamilton Harbor and St. George's Port located at the eastern end of the island on St. George's harbor.
+• The other two (2) ports are Hamilton Port, located on Hamilton Harbor, and St. George's Port, located at the eastern end of the island on St. George's Harbor.

-• ✈️ Bermuda gets more than 75% of its tourists from the USA, 5% from Canada, 4% from the UK and the rest from other parts of the world.
+• ✈️ Bermuda gets more than 75% of its tourists from the USA, the rest from other parts of the world.

-• It’s a 90-minute direct flight from New York City, about 3 hours from most U.S. East Coast cities, and 7 hours from London.
+• It’s a 2-hrs. direct flight from New York City, about 3 hrs. from most U.S. East Coast cities, and 7 hrs. from London.

 • Bermuda LF Wade Airport <Learn more>

-• Air Canada, American Airlines, British Airways, Delta, JetBlue, United, and WestJet fly to the island.
+• Major Carriers: Air Canada, American Airlines, Bermuda Air, British Airways, Delta, JetBlue, United, and WestJet.

 DAY 1